(214) 390-7947 (Overseas Callers)

 Skills and Qualifications

-To join the Reusable Pads Volunteer Program in Uganda, you should have a strong passion for empowering young girls and women.
+To join the Reusable Pads volunteering in Uganda, you should have a strong passion for empowering young girls and women.
 Additionally, being open-minded and respectful is important.
-Skills in training, fundraising, and tailoring are helpful for making a significant impact.
+Skills in training, fundraising, and tailoring help make a significant impact.
 The ability to provide hope and teach essential life skills will also enhance your contribution to the program.

 As a volunteer in this safe pad volunteering program in Uganda, you'll work closely with social workers and the project team for 5-6 hours a day.
 Your role will include assisting in organizing menstrual hygiene workshops, supporting community outreach programs for distributing pads, and helping prepare packing bags and cut cloth for pad production.
 You'll also play a key role in teaching women and young girls how to use a tailoring machine and contribute to organizing fundraisers for the project.

-Volunteering in Uganda in safe pad program, your days will be enriching.
+While volunteering in Uganda in the safe pad program, your days will be enriching.
 Each day will bring you new and interesting tasks and challenges, and you’ll get to immerse yourself and learn from the locals about their culture and traditions.

-• First Day : On your first day of volunteering, you will be escorted to your placement by our local coordinator.
-There you’ll have the day to get to know the fellow volunteers and our local staffs, and your duties.
+First Day : On your first day of volunteering, you will be escorted to your placement by our local coordinator.
+There you’ll have the day to get to know the fellow volunteers and our local staff, and your duties.

-• Weekdays: Your Uganda volunteer program starts on the second day, and while every day will be different, normal volunteer day looks like this:
+Weekdays : Your Uganda reusable pads volunteer program starts on the second day, and while every day will be different, a normal volunteer day looks like this:

-• 12.00 PM: In the break time, you will enjoy lunch together with your fellow volunteers, an excellent chance to get to know them better and learn about Uganda.
+12.00 PM : During the break time, you will enjoy lunch together with your fellow volunteers, an excellent chance to get to know them better and learn about Uganda.

-• 3.00 PM: Work usually ends around this time, and you are free to spend the rest of the evening as you please to explore local areas.
+3.00 PM : Work usually ends around this time, and you are free to spend the rest of the evening as you please exploring local areas.

 Dates and Fees